-Navigation is an important part of any WordPress website.
-You want visitors to easily find and engage with your content.
-A sticky menu can give your website this functionality without compromising your brand’s style.
+Navigation is an important feature of any website.
+You want visitors to easily find and engage with your content while maintaining consistency with your website design.

-What is a Sticky Menu?
+What is a sticky menu?

 When visitors browse your website, you want to provide them with easy access to your content.
 Some visitors find it burdensome to scroll back to the top of a page to navigate a website.